 Harbor seals also pose an indirect threat to endangered salmon by damaging aquaculture net pens.
 Not only are seal attacks on the pens a significant cause of predation, they also damage nets.
 These attacks can lead to large escapes of domesticated salmon which may lead to disruption of wild salmon redds, competition for food and habitat, interbreeding with wild salmon, disease transmission, and benthic habitat degradation (Windsor and Hutchinson 1990, Saunders 1991, Webb et al. 1993, Youngson et al. 1993, Clifford et al. 1998).
+Because the aquaculture industry has become such an important industry to the communities near the DPS rivers, the US is funding an ongoing study to assess the impacts of seal predation on aquaculture sites.
+From this information, we hope to begin to understand the behavior of seals near pen sites and develop consistent approaches to deter seal predation at pen sites, along with modifications to cage design to decrease losses due to predators.

-Another potential salmon predator is the grey seal which ranges across the north Atlantic to the southern Gulf of Maine, inhabiting both coastal and offshore waters.
+Another potential salmon predator is the grey seal, which ranges across the north Atlantic to the southern Gulf of Maine, inhabiting both coastal and offshore waters.
 Predation on salmon in the Gulf of Maine by grey seals has not been documented.
 However, predation by grey seals has been documented in the northwest Atlantic on two occasions (Cairns and Reddin 2000).
 Salmon remains have been found in the stomachs of grey seals from the Gulf of St. Lawrence, although no salmon remains were found in the stomachs of grey seals from the Scotian Shelf (Anthony 1994).
 All other accounts of grey seals feeding on salmon are from the northeastern Atlantic.
-Salmon predation by seals has been documented in many studies conducted in the UK though many incidences of predation are likely net-caught fish (Boyle et al. 1990).
+Salmon predation by seals has been documented in many studies conducted in the U.K. though many incidences of predation are likely net-caught fish (Boyle et al. 1990).

 Harp seals are abundant in the north Atlantic and usually inhabit pack ice (Lawson et al. 1998).
 Harp seal populations in the north Atlantic have increased during the last decade, with breeding populations in Newfoundland, the Gulf of St. Lawrence, and Greenland (Hammill and Stenson 2000).
 Harp seals feed selectively on capelin (Mallotus villosus) and arctic cod (Boreogadus saida) but will prey on other available fishes (Lawson et al. 1998).
-Hammill and Stenson (2000) estimated that harp seals consumed 82% (3.3 million t) of all food eaten by seals in eastern Canadian waters in 1996.
+Hammill and Stenson (2000) estimated that Harp seals consumed 82% (3.3 million t) of all food eaten by seals in eastern Canadian waters in 1996.
 Thus if salmon predation is proportional to overall consumption, harp seals may be important salmon predators even though predation on wild salmon in the northwest Atlantic has only been recorded twice (Cairns and Reddin 2000).
 Further, the abundance of harp seals appears to be inversely correlated with salmon recruitment in the north Atlantic (Amiro 1998).
-However, harp seals may simply be a surrogate for some other predator or environmental condition that reduces salmon recruitment.
+This correlation, however, may not be due to a cause and effect relationship between seals and salmon (e.g. seal predation on salmon), but attributable to an environmental condition that favors harp seals but reduces salmon recruitment.